ChrQR/ChrQR/README.md

-Currently learning honing my skills in Js and Node.
+Currently honing my skills in Js and Node.